The San Diego Chargers appear to be no more.

 Moves like this show the true side of sports.
 It's a business and despite all the talk they don't give a fuck about the fans.
 It's about money.
 Couldn't be more clear when 55 seasons isn't enough to save a marriage between city and team.
 Yes to move the Chargers makes all the sense in the world economically; they don't have to pay to build a new stadium since they're sharing a brand new one with the Rams.
 The L.A. market is huge, they say sharing that market with the Rams will still make them more money than having all of San Diego to themselves.
 But they are turning a blind eye on a city that has loved them for 56 years really rubs me the wrong way.

 As a football fan and especially as AFC guy I hate this move.
 The Chargers are San Diego.
 Despite never winning a Super Bowl in the city they were beloved.
 Sure attendence numbers were down but that would happen anywhere in a prehistoric stadium with a subpar team on the field.
 There's a ton of history in the franchise going back to the days in the old AFL with HOF WR Lance Alworth and coach Sid Gillman.
 1963 AFL Champions.
 Then in late 70's and early 80's it was Air-Coryell with Dan Fouts and Kellen Winslow.
 The Epic in Miami.
 They made the Super Bowl in the 1994 season.
 A team that is now remembered in tragedy for the high number of players on the roster who died prematurely, most nobably San Diego's favorite: Junior Seau.
-Then it was LT and Drew Brees then Phillip Rivers, and Antonio Gates.
+Then it was LT and Drew Brees followed by Phillip Rivers, and Antonio Gates.
 This team has a lot to be proud of.

 I just feel horrible for the people of San Diego.
 I can't imagine how it must feel to have your favorite team taken away from you.
 They're losing part of their identity and also it will negatively impact the city financially as all of the jobs in the stadium are gone.
 All the money generated in hotels, bars and restaurants from games are gone.
 When Lebron left Cleveland the city took a huge hit economically for the loss of revenue from how it impacted the team and they didn't even lose the franchise.
 Just a player.
 The team was still there.
 I can't imagine how much this will huge the city of San Diego from an economic standpoint.
 It's just really sad day and I feel terrible for the people of San Diego.